Weighted vs. Unweighted GPA: Know The Difference

 Your School using Unweighted GPAs

-Sometimes, it gets difficult to stand out from your classmates with your GPA because many students have GPAs at the same level when class difficulty is not considered.
+Sometimes, it gets difficult to stand out from your classmates with your GPA because many students have GPAs at the same level when class difficulty doesn't get considered.

-If class rank is only based on an unweighted GPA, your class grade will not reflect the extra effort you disburse.
+If class rank is only gets evaluated on an unweighted GPA, your class grade will not reflect the extra effort you disburse.
 It gets complicated when students with many AP classes can have lower unweighted GPAs than students who opted for less challenging courses despite being more academically driven.

 However, you do not have to overthink the process.
 Admissions authorities are aware of the unweighted system's limitations, and they will carefully examine your course history to decide whether your GPA reflects your academic potential.